n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Results

-One-parameter bifurcation diagrams of reduced and full nonradial isochron clock are shown in Figure \ref{fig:bif1d_cgl1}.
-The diagrams were computed numerically by tracking fixed points in the reduced model, and by computing phase-locked states using Newton's method in the full model.
-We simply assume the period of the phase-locked solution to be given directly by the forcing frequency.
-If Newton's method converges to a periodic solution, then there exists a phase-locked solution.
-This convergence typically happens in under 10 iterations, assuming that the correction vector has a tolerance of \num{1e-6}.
-However, if Newton's method fails to converge in 20 iterations, we assume that there is no phase-locked solution.
+One-parameter bifurcation diagrams of the reduced nonradial isochron clock are shown in Figure \ref{fig:bif1d_cgl1} (red for order $O(\ve)$ and blue for order $O(\ve^2)$) along with a superimposed one-parameter bifurcation diagram of the full model (black). \yp{Fixed points of the first- and second-order reduced models are computed directly using \eqref{eq:phase_f}, while phase-locked states of the full model are found using Newton's method on a stroboscopic map.
+All panels A-F of Figure \ref{fig:bif1d_cgl1} correspond to the same underlying model in panels A-F in Figure \ref{fig_nric_force0}.
+We refer the reader to Appendix \ref{a:newton} for additional details on how we apply Newton's method for both forced and coupled oscillators.
+In brief, by assuming that the period of the phase-locked solution is equal to the forcing frequency, convergence of Newton's method implies the existence of a phase-locked state, whereas non-convergence implies phase drift.
+This convergence typically happens in under 10 iterations, assuming that the correction vector has a tolerance of \num{1e-5}.
+Non-convergence was assumed after 20 iterations.}

-Note that we are unable to use XPPAUTO to generate one or two-parameter bifurcation diagrams due to the choice of forcing function.
-If the forcing function is sinusoidal, then the standard approach is to augment the system with a pair of \textit{autonomous} ODEs that have sinusoidal functions as solutions (see \cite{xpp} Section 7.4).
-In contrast, our choice of forcing function involves Gaussians -- while Gaussians do have a corresponding ODE, the ODE happens to be non-autonomous.
-For this reason, attempting to compute bifurcation diagrams will fail in XPPAUTO.

-All panels A--H of this figure correspond to the same underlying model in panels A--H in Figure \ref{fig_nric_force0}.
 The second-order scalar reduction is significantly more capable of capturing the existence of frequency-locked states as a function of $\ve$ for representative values of $\delta$ compared to the first-order reduction.
-Note that the values of $\delta$ at which frequency-locking is lost differ by orders of magnitude between $1{:}1$ locking (Figure \ref{fig_nric_force0}A,B or Figure \ref{fig:bif1d_cgl1}A,B) and $4{:}1$ locking (Figure \ref{fig_nric_force0}G,H or Figure \ref{fig:bif1d_cgl1}G,H).
+Note that the values of $\delta$ at which frequency-locking is lost differ by orders of magnitude between $1{:}1$ locking (Figure \ref{fig_nric_force0}A,B or Figure \ref{fig:bif1d_cgl1}A,B) and $3{:}1$ locking (Figure \ref{fig_nric_force0}E,F or Figure \ref{fig:bif1d_cgl1}E,F).
 This observation is consistent with the fact that Fourier coefficients become vanishingly small as $n\rightarrow\infty$ in $n{:}1$ locking, and that the bandwidth of $n{:}m$ locking decreases as a function of higher frequencies \cite{ermentrout1981}.